Burns Lake sawmill fires not likely linked

 Investigators could not determine exactly how the fire started.

-"[Whatever the ignition source], this ignited surrounding combustibles [wood dust]
+"[Whatever the ignition source], this ignited surrounding combustibles [wood dust]," the report says.

 "If there was dust accumulation within the equipment, the small explosion ... may have stirred up enough dust to cause a small dust explosion ... thereby further propagating the fire."